 Current climate change projections predict harsher and greater fluctuations in temperature regimes in the coming years putting natural populations, particularly of ectotherms at risk.

+An individual’s body composition can fluctuate throughout its lifetime, particularly during periods of food limitation, which will undoubtedly influence an individual’s metabolic rate.

+Individuals can adaptively switch from carbohydrate-based fuels to lipid-based as it determines.
+Carbohydrate, lipids and protein are the main types of metabolic fuel and requires different amount of energy to breakdown.

 Individuals of the same weight can also differ in their body composition catabolising different energy reserves can result in different metabolic rates ().